-All staff receive e-safety training and the school's e-safety coordinator is MR O FLITCROFT
+All staff receive e-safety training and the school's e-safety coordinator is OLIE FLITCROFT.

-The school consider e-safety as a priority and included in this is how we manage pupils' use of their own electronic devices on the school site, and in particular mobile phones.
-When pupils use the school's network to access the internet, they are protected from inappropriate content by our filtering and monitoring systems.
-However, many pupils are able to access the internet using their own data plan.
-To minimise inappropriate use, we as a school require all staff to leave their phones in the staffroom or the Main Office.
+The school considers e-safety as a priority and included in this is how we manage pupils' use of their own electronic devices on the school site, and in particular mobile phones.
+When pupils use the school's network to access the internet, they are protected from inappropriate content by our filtering and monitoring systems, which are regularly reviewed for their effectiveness.